phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git add icepack
       git commit -m “switch to Icepack version xyz”

-and now you can push the change to CICE.

 # Information

 There are many git commands to diagnose the status of your sandbox.